wl-net/spark-io-humidifer-control/README.md

-# spark-io-humidifer-control
+# Spark.io Humidifier Controller
-A simple Spark.io application to control a humidifier
+A simple Spark.io application to control a humidifier.
+This code should be deployed to the Spark "core".

 # Installation Instructions